NxthingbutV0id/Cirnos-Circuits/README.md

-# Cirno's Circuits (V0.1.7)
+# Cirno's Circuits (V0.2.0)

+A mod for Logic World. (v0.91.1)
-A random assortment of parts and logic for Logic World (v0.91.1)
+A random asortment of parts and logic.

 ## Includes: